Reduce operations Costs by 80% With AI-Enabled 360° inspection Cameras

 Visual inspection is the process of using various tools and equipment to examine an object or area in order to identify any defects or abnormalities.
 There are several different types of visual inspection methods, each of which uses different tools and equipment to provide a clear view of the object or area being inspected.

-Inspection cameras & Probes
+Inspection cameras & probes

 One common method of visual inspection is the use of an inspection camera, such as a borescope or endoscope, which is a small, waterproof camera that is inserted into a pipe or other small space in order to provide a clear view of the inside.
 The camera is often connected to a screen or monitor, which displays the images captured by the camera in real time.